Psalm 150

 The psalm opens with הַלְלוּ יָהּ -- "Praise the LORD!" -- the same exclamation that will close it, forming a perfect frame around the entire psalm.
 The verb הָלַל ("to praise, to shine, to boast") appears thirteen times in these six verses, a relentless drumbeat that gives the psalm its breathless, accumulating energy.
 The shortened divine name יָהּ is the poetic form of the Tetragrammaton (YHWH), used frequently in worship contexts.

 Verse 1 answers the question where praise is to be offered.
 The first location is בְּקָדְשׁוֹ -- "in his holy place" or "in his sanctuary."
-This could refer to the earthly temple in Jerusalem, the place where Israel gathered to worship, but the word קֹדֶשׁ can also mean "holiness" in the abstract -- "in his holiness," that is, in the sphere of his holy character.
+This could refer to the earthly temple in Jerusalem, but the word קֹדֶשׁ can also mean "holiness" in the abstract -- "in his holiness," that is, in the sphere of his holy character.
 The second location is בִּרְקִיעַ עֻזּוֹ -- "in the firmament of his power."
 The word רָקִיעַ ("firmament, expanse") deliberately echoes Genesis 1:6-8, where God created the expanse to separate the waters.
 The parallel between "sanctuary" and "firmament" establishes that praise is to fill both earth and heaven -- the temple below and the vault of the sky above.
 Together, these two lines encompass the totality of sacred space: wherever God dwells, there praise must resound.

 How to Praise -- A Symphony of Instruments (vv.
 3-5)